engineyard/eydr/README.md

 Steps to Configure
 ------------------
+1. Add yourself as collaborator to the account
+2. SSH into each database master instance as the deploy user to ensure your key has been added
-1. In another region, configure an environment identical to the live environment.
+3. In another region, configure an environment identical to the live environment.
-2. Edit the following values in config.yml.example and rename to config.yml:
+4. Edit the following values in config.yml.example and rename to config.yml:
   * master database hostname
   * slave database hostname
   * master environment name